 Students may also work with the CSE

 International Programs Team.
-Students are also encouraged to work
+Students are also encouraged

 with the Director of Undergraduate Studies as early as your freshman year.